What does a Celebrant do at a Wedding?

 It all depends on what you choose to have.
 Do remember that the bigger the room, the more it will cost.
 The registrar will conduct the marriage, following the process and agreed wording of the uk law.

 Bespoke Ceremonies with a Wedding Celebrant

 There is then the option of having a Celebrant led wedding ceremony.
 This is not a legal requirement so you can have it on a day of your choice, a venue of your choice, include whatever readings, poems or live music you would like to have.
 If you have pets, you can even include them in the ceremony as well.

 A Wedding Celebrant can offer so many unique personalised moments during your wedding ceremony.
 These can include symbolic ceremonies like the unity candle, handfasting, sand ceremony and so many others.

-Some will choose to have a religious ceremony and those who are not so religious but more spiritual find the Celebrant wedding allows them to express who they are in a way that suits them and is personalised to them.
+Some will choose to have an Asian or religious ceremony and those who are not so religious but more spiritual find the Celebrant wedding allows them to express who they are in a way that suits them and is personalised to them.